 An SDK is basically a toolbox with everything third-party developers need to write applications for a specific platform or programming language.
 This toolbox typically includes at least one API.

 An API is an interface that enables different applications to work together.
-Developers typically use an API to extract information or functionality from a specific platform and use it in their own application.
+Developers typically use an API to extract information or functionality from a specific platform and use it in their own applications.
 So, while they can’t use an API to create a completely new application, they can use it to enhance an app.

 To make sure we understand the difference, let’s look at an example: comparing Facebook’s SDKs to its APIs.

-Facebook SDK vs API
+Facebook SDK vs. API

 To understand how they differ, let’s take a closer look at four of its most popular APIs: